thinktandem/tandem/site/blog/2018-08-03-higher-ed-accessibility.md

 ---
 title: "Higher Ed. & Accessibility"
 tags:
   - accessibility
   - a11y
-    - highereducation
+  - higher-ed
   - donnab
+  - strategy
 author: "Donna Bungard"
 date: "2018-08-03"
 summary: "And how to make it a little easier to manage"